C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
+- First exercise - spend a moment on logistics:
+  - Where the exercise files are
+  - Everything is read-only here
-First exercise, so spend a moment on logistics: where the exercise files are, that everything is read-only here, and that they should call one of us over rather than get stuck.
+  - Call one of us over rather than get stuck

-This one is read-only, which makes it a safe warm-up: nothing they type can break anything.
+- Read-only = safe warm-up: nothing they type can break anything

-Around 15 minutes.
-Walk the room.
-Common stumbling block: quoting in `-S` and `--author`, especially on Windows shells.
+- Around 15 minutes.
+Walk the room
+- Common stumbling block: quoting in `-S` and `--author`, especially on Windows shells -->
--->

 ---